DistributedClocks/GoVector/README.md

 func SetEncoderDecoder(encoder func(interface{}) ([]byte, error), decoder func([]byte, interface{}) error)
 ```
 SetEncoderDecoder allows users to specify the encoder, and decoder
-used by GoVec in the case the default is unable to preform a
+used by GoVec in the case the default is unable to perform a
 required task
 encoder a function which takes an interface, and returns a byte
 array, and an error if encoding fails